weakish/weakish.github.com/dive-into/osx.md

 In System Preference > Keyboard > Modifier Keys, `Control` and `Command` keys can be swapped.
 However, under the terminal I'd like to use the classical ctrl prefixed shortcuts, thus I swapped them back again.
-[iTerm2] is a terminal emulator with this option.
+As far as I know, [iTerm2] is the only terminal emulator with this option.

 [iTerm2]: https://www.iterm2.com/